AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 Client-Side Libraries provide a mechanism to organize and manage CSS and JavaScript files necessary for an AEM implementation.

-AEM Screens components are rendered differently in Edit mode vs. Preview/Production mode.
-Two client libraries are created: one for Edit mode, and the second for Preview/Production.
+AEM Screens components are rendered differently in Edit mode vs. Preview-Production mode.
+Two client libraries are created: one for Edit mode, and the second for Preview-Production.

 1. Create a folder for client-side libraries for the Hello World component.